Frank-GTH/WDAC-Applocker/README.md

 The script is merging the Managed Installer into the Applocker rulecollections but needs a reboot afterwards.
 This pending reboot breaks ESP.
 So we decided to run the script in the OSDcloud phase as a solution.

 ## Problem 2:
-Applocker Intune device configuration ran into problems and the configuration policies all got an error.
+Applocker Intune device configuration ran into problems and the configuration policies all got an error applying to the MangedInstaller enabled devices.

 # Applocker CSP
 The Applocker CSP (./Vendor/MSFT/AppLocker/ApplicationLaunchRestrictions/apps/<group>/Policy) was used in a custom OMA-URI to deploy Applocker rules on Windows 10 and Windows 11.
 Exe, Msi and Script groups were set to ‘Enabled’, Appx was set to ‘AuditOnly’.